imdawon/Drawbridge/README.md

 The goal of the Emissary / Drawbridge solution is rapidly and easily exposing a self-hosted service to the internet for access by authorized clients.

 While we want simplicity out of the box, that is not to say that you cannot enforce stricter policies for required clients.
-More features in the future will support additional identity requirements, but will require an admin to conduct additioal configuration of Drawbridge for such services.
+More features in the future will support additional identity requirements, but will require an admin to conduct additional configuration of Drawbridge for such services.
 ~~**Note**: Currently, to ensure a high level of security, each initial connection to a Drawbridge server must be Accepted or Denied by the Drawbridge admin.~~ (not yet implemented)

 To accomplish this, the following needs to be true: